Attorneys Who Protect Employees

 If you are experiencing sexual harassment on the job or have been fired after complaining about it, protect yourself as follows:

-At The Velez Law Firm, PC, our employment law and wrongful termination attorneys have extensive experience litigating sexual harassment cases of all types.
+At Velez Law Firm, our Sacramento sexual harassment attorneys have extensive experience litigating sexual harassment cases of all types.